Student Technology Devices

 See the directions below for identifying your need for internet access.

-Directions on Identifying Need for Chromebook and/or Internet
+Directions on Identifying Need for Internet Access

 Parents/guardians can identify student needs in HCPSS Connect using the following directions: